Philippine Science High School System: Caraga

-The Philippine Science High School Caraga Region Campus is the PSHSS Caraga campus situated in Butuan.
+The Philippine Science High School - Caraga Region Campus in Butuan City is the PSHSS Caraga campus situated in Butuan.
 It was established in 2012.

 Zamboanga Peninsula

-The Philippine Science High School Zamboanga Peninsula Region Campus is the PSHSS Zamboanga Peninsula campus situated in Dipolog.
+The Philippine Science High School Zamboanga Peninsula Region Campus in Dipolog City is the PSHSS Zamboanga Peninsula campus situated in Dipolog.
 It opened in August 2016 at the Dipolog Sports Complex before moving to its permanent site in Barangay Cogon in October 2019.

 The Expanded PSHS System Act or Republic Act No. 12310 proposed the establishment of a second campus in Labangan, Zamboanga del Sur.

 Bangsamoro

 There is no PSHS campus within the Bangsamoro autonomous region.
 However the autonomous regional government maintains the Bangsamoro Science High School established in 2023 via Bangsamoro Autonomy Act No. 40 which is patterned after the PSHS system.
 The BSHS campus will be built in Parang, Maguindanao del Norte.

 Summary

-Currently, each region in the Philippines except the Bangsamoro and the Negros Island Region has a campus.
+Currently, each region in the Philippines, with an incoming Negros Island Region one, has a campus, except for the Bangsamoro.